astagi/pyphoton/README.md

 ## Usage

+If you need some code ready to use, [spike.py](https://github.com/astagi/pyphoton/blob/master/spike.py) is a good starting point

-Python Photon client allows you to make queries to Photon easily.
+Python Photon client allows you to make queries to Photon service easily.

 ```py
 from pyphoton import Photon